-A genetic mutation implicated in hypertrophic cardiomyopathy – a common heritable heart condition – has been corrected in preimplantation human embryos using the CRISPR-Cas9 genome editing technique, scientists publishing in Nature report.
+A genetic mutation implicated in hypertrophic cardiomyopathy – a common heritable heart condition – has been corrected in preimplantation human embryos using the CRISPR/Cas9 genome editing technique, as reported by scientists in Nature.

 Prof. Jeremy Pearson, Associate Medical Director at the British Heart Foundation, said:

 “Every week in the UK 12 people under the age of 35 die of a sudden cardiac arrest and hypertrophic cardiomyopathy is the leading cause.
 Our research has helped to discover some of the genetic defects responsible, but there is no way of curing the condition or stopping it from developing.

 “This cutting-edge science shows that it is possible to correct an HCM mutation carried by the father’s sperm in a human embryo.
 Longer term, this could set the stage for new treatments to stop deadly conditions like HCM being passed down through generations.
 However, it is far from being a clinical reality – more research is needed to understand whether the method is widely applicable, and there are significant ethical and legal concerns to be resolved before it could become lawful.

 “Right now, we need better screening for the disease, and the BHF with the support of the Miles Frost Fund is working towards the national rollout of genetic testing for all families affected across the UK.”

 Statement from the HFEA (Human Fertilisation and Embryology Authority), said: